yjacquin/fast-mcp/docs/resources.md

 ### Creating and Registering Resources

-You can create resources by inheriting from the `FastMcp::Resource` class:
+You can create resources by inheriting from the `FastMcp::Resource` class.
+Resources are stateless and generate content dynamically:

 ```ruby
 require 'fast_mcp'